ac200905/COMP210_2_interace_task/README.md

 As a player, I want to see how many times I have "Blinked". <br/>
 As a player, I want to be able to collect items to progress the game. <br/>
 As a player, I want to see how many items I have collected. <br/>
-As a player, I want an obstacle to collecting the items in the rooms. <br/>
+As a player, I want an obstacle to collecting the items in the rooms to add strategy to the game. <br/>
+As a player, I want an alarm system that triggers when I enter the room, so I have an obstacle to overcome. <br/>

 ## Prototype Changes